 Mark Ritson, a world renown brand strategist and Professor of Brand Management puts it bluntly: “‘Digital Strategy’ is a contradiction in terms.
 What’s happening all the time now is tactics are getting perverted into ‘strategies’.
 What you really need is a marketing strategy.”

 Strategy first, THEN tactics.
+That’s what we do at BN Branding.

 I know it’s confusing.
 And don’t feel bad if all your efforts have been tactical.
 Ritson says that 80% of all British companies don’t have a coherent marketing strategy.
 Everyone’s fixated on tactics these days.